Loading...

 ◆ __scratch_y

-Section attribute macro for placement in the SRAM bank 5 (known as "scratch Y")
+Section attribute macro for placement in the final SRAM bank (known as "scratch Y")

 Parameters